dgolaio/android_kazn_test_Duarte_golaio/README.md

 - Display a list of sports events
 - Expand and collapse event categories
 - View detailed information about each event
-- Manage favorites (not yet implemented)
-- Countdown timer for each event (not yet implemented)

 ## Todo